sharktacos/OpenColorIO-configs/docs/Premiere.md

 ## Overview

 Broadly speaking Premiere is a great software for editing, but is limited in it's ability to debayer camera RAW files.
 Premiere can *not* properly debayer the following.
-For these Resolve will need to be used, which can debayer all camera RAW formats.
+For these Resolve will need to be used, which can debayer all camera RAW formats (with the exception of ProRes RAW).

 - Black Magic (.BRAW) - Cannot read at all.
 - CinemaDNG - Reads in Rec.709 only